-Peroneal Tendonitis Treatment in Dallas & Frisco, Texas
+Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 Peroneal tendon injuries have the potential to generate great pain and instability for patients.
-That’s why the foot and ankle surgeons at SPORT Orthopedics and Physical Therapy are highly dedicated to diagnosing and treating your injury with great care.
+That’s why the foot and ankle surgeons at SPORT Orthopedics + Physical Therapy are highly dedicated to diagnosing and treating your injury with great care.
 If you suspect that your peroneal tendon pain is due to peroneal tendinopathy, we are here to help.
-To schedule an appointment with our Dallas orthopedic surgeons and physical therapists, please call 469-200-2832 today.

 What Are the Peroneal Tendons?